 Oral cancer takes roughly 10,000 lives each year in the United States.
 While this disease isn’t as widespread or as deadly as other forms of cancer, that doesn’t mean you have license to ignore the possibility that it could affect you.
 Health experts recommend that all adults get screened for oral cancer at least once a year.
-Applying this advice could save your smile and maybe even save your life!
+Applying this advice could save your smile and maybe even your life!

 There is a common misconception out there that only people who smoke cigarettes or chew tobacco are at risk for developing oral cancer.
-While it is true that the majority of oral cancer cases are related to these bad habits, even people who have never even thought about touching a cigarette could still find themselves battling this disease.
+While it is true that the majority of oral cancer cases are related to these bad habits, even people who have never even thought about touching a cigarette could still find themselves battling the disease.

 Other significant risk factors for oral cancer include: